Juri Hara

-Juri Hara (原 樹理, Hara Juri) is a professional Japanese baseball player.
-He plays pitcher for the Tokyo Yakult Swallows.
+Juri Hara (原 樹理, Hara Juri) is a Japanese professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

+Career

-He was the first pick for the Swallows at the 2015 NPB Draft.
+Hara was the first pick for the Swallows at the 2015 Nippon Professional Baseball draft.

 On February 27, 2019, he was selected for Japan national baseball team at the 2019 exhibition games against Mexico.

+Hara did not appear for the team during the 2025 season.
+On September 29, 2025, the Swallows announced that they would be releasing Hara.